 - Black Bears

 Who is responsible for the university’s licensing program and how do I become licensed?

-The University of Maine contracts with a collegiate licensing company — Licensing Resource Group (LRG).
-LRG provides more than 120 colleges and universities with core management needs, such as royalty management compliance and enforcement, and merchandising and brand development.
-Visit LRG’s website for information about becoming licensed.
+The University of Maine contracts with a collegiate licensing company — CLC.
+The iconic CLC brand name has been restored, and is the licensing division for Learfield IMG College.
+CLC provides hundreds of colleges and universities with core management needs, such as royalty management compliance and enforcement, and merchandising and brand development.
+Visit CLC’s website for information about becoming licensed.

-Day-to-day administrative licensing reviews are handled through the Division of Marketing and Communications via LRG’s online approval system.
-Licensees submit product designs to LRG and LRG sends them to the Division of Marketing and Communications for final approval.
+Day-to-day administrative licensing reviews are handled through the Division of Marketing and Communications via CLC’s online approval portal.
+Licensees submit product designs to CLC and CLC sends them to the Division of Marketing and Communications for final approval.